Conversational commerce is changing the face of online retail.

 In fact, 95.2% of internet users now use at least one type of chat or messaging platform every day.

-So, by leveraging these tools and adopting channels like live chat, video chat, and more, online businesses can now deliver instant assistance to their customers - wherever they are.
+So, by leveraging these tools and adopting channels like live chat for ecommerce, online businesses can now deliver instant assistance to their customers - wherever they are.

 In simple terms, platforms like these used to be tertiary to a company's main website.